lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/ASI_AGENT_DEPLOYMENT.md

 ## Overview

-This guide provides step-by-step instructions for deploying your GreyGuard ASI-compatible uAgent to Fetch.ai's Agentverse platform.
+This guide provides step-by-step instructions for deploying your TRIAGE A.I.
+ASI-compatible uAgent to Fetch.ai's Agentverse platform.
 The agent implements the Agent Standards Interface (ASI) protocol and integrates with the natural language processing capabilities we've built.

 ## Prerequisites